February 19, 2024

 The above is a brief synopsis of some of the main general points to consider when making a Will.
 A person can make as many Wills as they wish during their life time and it will be the most recent Will that will take effect on their death.

-For more information on Wills and Estate Planning, contact Jennifer Morrow at [email protected] or 01 644 5800.
+For more information on Wills and Estate Planning, contact us on 01 644 5800.